 This is the land the company takes its name from.
 Its south-easterly exposure enhances the characteristics of the Nebbiolo grape.

-The south-westerly slopes of this vineyard give great body to Barolo wines, while the easterly slope is more suited to fragrant white wines.
+The south-westerly slopes of this vineyard give great body to Barolo wines.

 Exposed to the south-west, this yard gives the grapes all the elements necessary for producing wines with delicate, fragrant notes.